-- a) In Prime Agricultural Areas, all types, sizes and intensities of agricultural uses and normal farm practices shall be promoted and protected in accordance with provincial standards. - b) New livestock facilities and expansions to livestock facilities shall conform to the Minimum Distance Separation Formula. - Council will continue to monitor provincial actions with respect to legislation, regulations, and policy regarding intensive farm operations and will proceed diligently to update this Official Plan and any implementing by-laws as deemed appropriate by Council. - c) The severing of farms to create new farm parcels may be permitted in accordance with Section 6.3.5. if it can be established that: - both the severed and retained parcels would be viable agricultural units, - the size of the parcels provide flexibility to change the nature of the farm operation to meet changing economic conditions, and - the type of agriculture proposed is suitable for the area. - d) Development in proximity to farm uses shall conform to the Minimum Distance Separation Formula. - e) Accommodation for full-time farm labour may be permitted in accordance with the following: - i) the size and nature of the operation requires additional employment on a year round basis for the day-to-day operation of the farm or on a seasonal basis over an extended growing season; - ii) accommodation for full-time farm labour will be directed within the farm building cluster and if not possible, shall be placed on lower priority agricultural lands that comply with the Minimum Distance Separation Formula and shall take as little land out of agricultural production as possible; and - iii) a secondary dwelling on a farm built for the purpose of accommodating a farm labourer shall not be severed from the farm unit. - f) In cases where the agricultural use involves cannabis production and/or processing, the Township By-law may require buffering as defined in Section
+a) In Prime Agricultural Areas, all types, sizes and intensities of agricultural uses and normal farm practices shall be promoted and protected in accordance with provincial standards.

+b) New livestock facilities and expansions to livestock facilities shall conform to the Minimum Distance Separation(MDS) Formula.

+Council will continue to monitor provincial actions with respect to legislation, regulations, and policy regarding intensive farm operations and will proceed diligently to update this Official Plan and any implementing by-laws as deemed appropriate by Council.

+- c) The severing of farms to create new farm parcels may be permitted in accordance with Section 6.3.5.2 (s) - d) Development in proximity to farm uses shall conform to the Minimum Distance Separation (MDS) Formula. - e) Accommodation for full-time farm labour may be permitted in accordance with the following: - i) the size and nature of the operation requires additional employment on a year-round basis for the day-to-day operation of the farm or on a seasonal basis over an extended growing season; - ii) accommodation for full-time farm labour will be directed within the farm building cluster and if not possible, shall be placed on lower priority agricultural lands that comply with the Minimum Distance Separation (MDS) Formula and shall take as little land out of agricultural production as possible; and - iii) a secondary dwelling on a farm built for the purpose of accommodating a farm labourer shall not be severed from the farm unit. - f) In cases where the agricultural use involves cannabis production and/or processing, the Township By-law may require buffering as defined in Section 10.22.12.